gmvi/jukebox/README.md

   signalmaster, and search api
 - users can have multiple tabs/windows open seamlessly
 - soundcloud and youtube sources
 - rooms will only have 'round-robin' mode: users take turns providing tracks for the playlist

 ### Feature ideas
 - users can load files from the local filesystem and stream them to host
-- option to turn varisous sources on/off.
-This blocks implementation of the spotify service, which can only be turned on on a desktop.
+- option to turn various sources on/off.
+This blocks implementation of spotify as a source, which can only work on a desktop.
 - persistant personal playlists like plug.dj
 - Native phone apps